Thimiru Pudichavan: Plot

-Constable Murugavel, who is from Virudhunagar in Tamil Nadu, lives his life for his brother, who is a school student.
-He finds that his brother is having a criminal nature following various incidents, which points out his brother as the culprit, and his brother also has friends of similar nature.
-Murugavel tries various ways to change the mindset of his brother but fails.
+Murugavel is a police constable in Virudhunagar, who lives his life for his brother Ravi, a school student.
+Murugavel finds that Ravi is having an antisocial nature following various incidents, where he tries various ways to change the mindset of his brother, but to no avail.
+One day, Ravi runs away from home to live a better life, while Murugavel gets posted as a SI in Chennai.

-One fine day, Murugavel's brother runs away from home to live a better life, which he dreams of.
-Murugavel, at the same time, gets posted as a sub-inspector in Chennai.
-While in Chennai, Murugavel discovers that his brother is now a well-known criminal who is involved in snatching as well as other criminal cases.
-He learns that his brother and others who do such cases are under 18 years of age, and they are controlled by a person named Meesa Padma, a local thug and gangster who uses children under 18 years of age for his antisocial activities.
-Murugavel is identified as a vegetable vendor by his brother, and Murugavel also shows interest to live with his brother.
-On the other hand, Murugavel's brother tries to kill Murugavel by adding poison to the food bought for him, but Murugavel refuses to eat for three consecutive days.
+While in Chennai, Murugavel discovers that Ravi is involved in snatching as well as other cases, and that his brother is working for Meesa Padma, a local gangster who uses children under 18 years of age for his antisocial activities.
+Murugavel is identified as a vegetable vendor by Ravi and Murugavel also shows interest to live with his brother.
+On the other hand, Ravi tries to kill Murugavel by adding poison to the food bought for him, but Murugavel refuses to eat for three consecutive days.
+On the place where he has set his vegetable shop, Murugavel meets Madonna, a policewoman who comes to collect bribes from local shopkeepers.